Ignaria for Pastors — Primary Source Sermon Research

 In Mark 7-8, Christian sources across centuries interpret Jesus' use of physical methods like spittle, fingers, and clay in healings as deliberate acts revealing deeper theological truths.
 Scripture provides the narrative foundation, while patristic, medieval, and reformation interpreters unpack the...

-No signup required · 1 query per day · No credit card · Upgrade anytime
+No signup required · One free question per day · No credit card · Upgrade anytime

 Enough to: